Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 Companion code and data to: Lorenzini L., van Wingen G., Cerliani L., "Atypically high influence of subcortical activity on primary sensory regions in Autism".

+_A link to the open access manuscript will be placed here as soon as it is available online_

-This distribution provides the data and the code to reproduce the analyses of differences in functional effective connectivity described in the manuscript.
+This repository provides the code to reproduce the analyses of differences in functional effective connectivity described in the manuscript.

 **To reproduce the analyses in the paper, clone the repo and add the data as described below and then follow the instructions in the `JOBS` directory**